diegomarquez/side-scrolling-shooting-game/README.md

 				- Change Layer
 				- Add to, remove from vieworts

-	- menu.js should be a primitive element
-	- There should be another file which creates the menu and then that class is used in setup-game-object-input.js

 	- Some loading feedback when entering editor view.
 It takes a little while to build everything

 	- Serialize information in each region